Extreme Event Aware ($\eta$-) Learning: Introduction

 \section{Introduction}

 The ubiquity of complex dynamical systems in science and engineering makes it crucial to accurately quantify and predict the behavior of these systems.
-To capture the intricacies in real-world scenarios, such systems are typically subject to certain stochasticity.
-In these cases, fully understanding the statistical behavior of the systems requires the knowledge of those scenarios that rarely happen but induce significant consequences, i.e. extreme events \cite{sapsis2021statistics}.
-Common examples of extreme events include rogue ocean waves \cite{cousinsSapsis2015_JFM, dematteis2018rogue}, credit shocks \cite{fouque2011multiscale}, chemical transition states \cite{E2010}, and climate extreme events \cite{seneviratne2021weather} to name just a few.
+To capture the intricacies in real-world scenarios, such systems are typically subject to some stochasticity.
+In these cases, fully understanding the statistical behavior of the systems requires knowledge of scenarios that rarely occur but induce significant consequences, i.e. extreme events \cite{sapsis2021statistics}.
+Common examples of extreme events include rogue ocean waves \cite{cousinsSapsis2015_JFM, dematteis2018rogue}, credit shocks \cite{fouque2011multiscale}, chemical transition states \cite{vanden2010transition}, and climate extremes \cite{seneviratne2021weather} to name just a few.

 Quantifying and predicting extreme events is challenging due to two main obstacles.
 First, to accurately capture the extreme magnitudes in numerical simulations, it is necessary to have sufficiently high resolution as extreme events are characterized by local, strongly nonlinear and sharp transitions.
 However, high-fidelity simulations can take an impractical amount of time to run, and thus even a small number of them can be prohibitively expensive in practice \cite{sapsis2021statistics}.
 Second, since extreme events occur with a low probability, it is unlikely that they will appear until plentiful samples have been drawn.
 This makes it particularly challenging to accurately compute the statistics of the underlying dynamics, especially in the tail region.
 These two obstacles make standard simulation and sampling algorithms ineffective in characterizing extreme events \cite{sapsis2021statistics}.